Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Emergence of spin coherence from a bipartite spin-boson model

 \section{Emergence of spin coherence from a bipartite spin-boson model}

-In this Section, we examine the emergence of spin coherence from the noisy initial spin in a relatively simpler bipartite spin-boson model in which a single bosonic mode (described by boson creation and annihilation operators $a^\dagger$ and $a$, respectively) interacts with a single spin via the $m$-photon Jaynes-Cummings interaction with additional dispersive coupling.
-The Hamiltonian reads
+In this Section, we examine the emergence of spin coherence from the noisy initial spin in a relatively simpler bipartite spin-boson model in which a single bosonic mode (described by boson creation and annihilation operators $a^\dagger$ and $a$, respectively) interacts with a single spin via the bipartite MPJC interaction with additional dispersive coupling.
+The Hamiltonian is given by

-Here, $g$ and $g_z$ correspond to the strength of the multiphoton JC interaction and the dispersive interaction, respectively.
-In Fig.~\ref{fig_1mode_cq_Osc_vac_szx}, we have shown the emergence of spin coherence $\mathcal{C}$ from incoherent spin assuming that the bosonic mode is initialised in the ground state.
+Here, $g$ and $g_z$ correspond to the strength of the MPJC interaction and the dispersive interaction, respectively.
+In Fig.~\ref{fig_1mode_cq_Osc_vac_szx}, we have shown the emergence of spin coherence $\mathcal{C}$ from the incoherent spin assuming that the bosonic mode is initialized in the ground state.
 Upon comparing Fig.~\ref{fig_cq_Osc_vac_szx} and Fig.~\ref{fig_1mode_cq_Osc_vac_szx}, it is evident that the qualitative dependence of $\mathcal{C}$ on the system parameters is comparable.